hardik954/eterna-backend/README.md

 # Solana DEX Routing Backend

-A backend system for a Solana DEX routing and order execution engine, built with Node.js, Fastify, BullMQ, Redis, and PostgreSQL.
+A backend system for a Solana DEX routing and order execution engine (MOCK), built with Node.js, Fastify, BullMQ, Redis, and PostgreSQL.

 ## Features